-By buying antique, vintage and second hand jewellery you are giving these pieces a second lease of life!
+Buying antique, vintage and second hand jewellery gives these pieces a second lease of life!

-There is a big shift not just within the fashion industry but also within the jewellery industry.
+There is a big shift, not just within the fashion industry, but in the jewellery industry too.
 Vintage is no longer just for clothing.
 We find more shoppers are looking to the craftsmanship of the past for their everyday jewellery.